verbb/social-feeds/docs/feature-tour/sources.md

 ## Provider Settings
 Each provider will be different, but almost all require OAuth authentication.
 Create a Source and follow the documentation for the provider to get your Client ID/Secret credentials.
 Once configured, connect to the provider, going through the OAuth handshake to retrieve a token.

-Once connected, you'll be able to define what content you want to fetch from the provider.
-For example, Facebook can fetch Posts from a public Facebook Page, or just Videos.
-For Twitter, you can fetch Posts from a user, or from a nominated hashtag.
+Once connected, select the content supported by that provider and account.
+The available choices depend on the provider's API and permissions.
+Check the provider's settings rather than assuming that every source can retrieve posts by user, page or hashtag.

 ## Fetching Source Posts
 To fetch the Posts for a source, use `source.getPosts()`.